Foreign Rental Property Taxes: What to Know

 However, foreign rental expenses need to be reported in US dollars (USD).
 This will likely require you to change the foreign currency you receive for rent into USD.
 So how do you do that?

 The IRS currently has no official exchange rate.
-In general, you should use the exchange rate prevailing (i.e., the spot rate) when you received the property, made any capital improvements, and sold the property.
+In general, you should use the exchange rate prevailing (i.e., the spot rate or exchange rate on the day of the transaction) when you received the property, made any major repairs and improvements, and sold the property.
 The IRS website has more information about foreign currency and currency exchange rates and yearly average currency exchange rates.

 If you are required to pay foreign income taxes (or capital gains taxes on a foreign rental property sale), you may be able to offset any US income taxes paid on this foreign-sourced income with a Foreign Tax Credit to prevent this real estate income from being subject to double taxation.